tithanayut/UIDtoKeyboard/README.md

 ## Built With
 This application is built using VB.Net on Visual Studio 2017 Community Edition.
 This software use PC/SC wrapper class for .NET by Daniel Mueller, for more information about this librarry see: https://github.com/danm-de/pcsc-sharp/

-The default framework version is set to .Net Framework 4.0, but able to functional correctly when other version of .Net Framework is selected.
+The default framework version is set to .Net Framework 4.0, but able to functioning correctly when other version of .Net Framework is selected.

 The program is tested with ACS ACR122U reader and everything is working as described.
 According to the PC/SC Library, this software support all of PC/SC compatible reader.

 ## Authors
-Code/project developed by Thanayut T.
+Code/project developed by Thanayut T.<br>
 PC/SC wrapper classes for .NET developed by Daniel Mueller, see https://github.com/danm-de/pcsc-sharp/.

 ## License